from sklearn.preprocessing import StandardScaler

 When we cross-validate it, the accuracy is 0.811, which is exactly the same as our baseline accuracy.

-I’m not surprised at this result, because MaxAbsScaler has no effect on the columns output by OneHotEncoder and only a tiny effect on the columns output by CountVectorizer, and thus our approach in this lesson is mostly just affecting the numerical columns, which is what we did in the previous lesson.
+I’m not surprised at this result, because MaxAbsScaler has no effect on the columns output by OneHotEncoder and only a tiny effect on the columns output by CountVectorizer.
+As such, our approach in this lesson is mostly just affecting the numerical columns, which is what we did in the previous lesson.

 Although we didn’t see any benefits from standardization, there are certainly cases in which it will help.
-If you do try out standardization, my suggestion is to try out both of the approaches that we used in this chapter and use whichever one works better.
+If you do want to experiment with standardization, my suggestion is to try out both of the approaches that we used in this chapter and then choose whichever one works better.

 14.3 Q&A: How do I see what scaling was applied to each feature?